stepleton/cameo/aphid/selector/MANUAL.md

 operating systems, and if it remains in the disk drive after one of those operating systems boots, it may be possible to format the disk by accident.

-#### 3. There should be a way to switch drive images without attempting to boot

-The only way to direct the Cameo/Aphid to switch drive images interactively is to tell the Selector to attempt to boot from a drive image.
-Some drive images won't be appropriate for booting, particularly those used for emulating secondary hard drives or "data drives" (e.g. a drive used to host the `/usr` directory for a dual-drive Xenix installation).

-#### 4. It should be possible to copy drive images between two Cameo/Aphids
+#### 3. It should be possible to copy drive images between two Cameo/Aphids

-#### 5. It should be possible to transfer drive images over the serial port
+#### 4. It should be possible to transfer drive images over the serial port

 It's possible that the best place for both of these features is a separate computer program.
 When the Selector boots, the entire Selector program is loaded into memory, and bundling in more features mean longer load times.

-#### 6. There should be a way to password-protect the interactive interface
+#### 5. There should be a way to password-protect the interactive interface

 In public settings, an observer watching the "countdown delay" part of the autoboot process may be tempted to interrupt the autoboot and peruse the drive